1 9 8 3 (UK)

 39 x 30 minute episodes

-The only thing that can stop the invasion is the Terrahawks, operating from Hawksnest in South America and headed up by the heroic Dr “Tiger” Ninestein – a chap who has eight clones of himself.
+The only thing that can stop the invasion is the Terrahawks, operating from their secret South American base, Hawksnest, and headed up by the heroic Dr “Tiger” Ninestein – a chap who has eight clones of himself.

-The rest of the team consists of the poetically inclined Lt.
+The rest of the team consists of the poetically inclined computer boffin Lt.
 Hiro who spends most of his time up in space talking to his plants, Lt.
-Hawkeye (a gunner with computer-enhanced vision), fighter pilot and former pop star Captain Kate Kestrel and Captain Mary Falconer (who is Ninestein’s right hand . . . person).
+Hawkeye (an American gunner with computer-enhanced vision), fighter pilot and former pop star Captain Kate Kestrel and Captain Mary Falconer (Ninestein’s right-hand person).

 The Zeroids are basically a bunch of balls that roll around shooting at things when they’re ordered to do so.
 They are headed up by Sgt.
 Major Zero (voiced by Windsor Davies, in a virtual voice reprise of his camp performance in It Ain’t Half Hot, Mum).